 Another important factor is rust.
 Like most steel instruments, handpans are susceptible to rust if your handpan is not from stainless or ember steel.
 To avoid rust, you should use coconut oil or a special handpan oil, like Phoenix Oil or Froglube, once every few months.

 You should never leave your handpan wet or in its bag, as humidity likes closed spaces.
-Wipe the instrument until it’s dry if it gets wet and always leaves it open, ideally somewhere where the humidity is not too high.
+Wipe the instrument until it’s dry.
+If it gets wet, always leave it open, ideally somewhere where the humidity is not too high.

-If you see rust dots on your handpan, you can oil the dots and use a miracle cloth or a microfiber cloth gently rubbing out the rust.
+If you see rust dots on your handpan, you can oil the dots and use a miracle cloth or a microfiber cloth to gently rub out the rust.

 Furthermore, leaving your handpan under the sun and playing when it is hot is not a good idea, leading the instrument to go out of tune.
 Try to avoid direct sunlight, and in case the instrument gets hot, leave it somewhere at room temperature to cool it down before playing.